HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

-The assembler uses the LDO instruction in mode zero and one for a "LDI GR, <val>" pseudo instruction to load an immediate value into a general register.
+The assembler uses the LDO instruction in mode zero for a "LDI r, val" pseudo instruction to load an immediate value into a general register.

 <!--------------------------------------------------------------------------------------------------------->